As partners in an intercultural marriage, the blessings and challenges will affect many more than just the initial couple themselves.

 By far, some of the most difficult moments will come while rearing children as an intercultural couple.

 Some intercultural couples opt to put down roots in a third place or country far from both of their extended families.
-This is sometimes also coupled with what’s known as “world-schooling”.
-It is a parenting practice that crafts a couple’s children into well-rounded and empathetic non-nationalistic adults.
+This is sometimes also coupled with what’s known as “world-schooling.”

 No matter what a couple chooses, it’s best to have these hard discussions before marriage.
 This will ensure that each prospective partner’s ideas mesh well with each other’s.

-However, even with the best intentions, and while in full agreement of how the couple wants to live and rear their children, life happens!
+However, even with the best intentions and while in full agreement about how the couple wants to live and rear their children, life happens!

 A couple may find themselves living with family in a country or place they are not familiar with for an extended period of time.